 Sylvia’s knowledge and study is extensive.
 She has written a book, many articles, and has also signed her books at my annual ecomarkets.
 After all, as I mentioned in The Wellness Diaries there were no primitive vegan populations-except one in Japan as I learned from Sylvia’s insightful book.
 Humans have evolved with certain dietary requirements, and it stands to reason that an individual of the modern world may do well to find answers in the combination of disciplines such as traditional macrobiotics and vegan diets while striving for optimal health.

-In our emails Sylvia reminded me of several healthy populations including the The Tarahumara Indians of Mexico (who as she indicated used to run 100 miles a day just for fun) and some peoples of the Middle East with a tea ceremony who drink little liquid and are still very healthy.
+In our emails Sylvia reminded me of several healthy populations including The Tarahumara Indians of Mexico (who as she indicated used to run 100 miles a day just for fun) and some peoples of the Middle East with a tea ceremony who drink little liquid and are still very healthy.

 She made some excellent points in the discussion such as plant-based diets being the correct diet for humans in developed countries; whereas sometimes in developing countries, a bit of fish, poultry, or even a prairie dog can mean the difference between survival and starvation for them and their families.
-But if industry has killed off most other wild animals animals and overfished the oceans…
+But if industry has killed off most other wild animals and overfished the oceans…

 It is a very good point and fitting for this very long, ongoing discussion of humanity practicing and learning to live more sustainably on the earth.